Articles

 CBT for Anxiety: How Cognitive Behavioural Therapy Works and How to Use It

-Cognitive behavioural therapy is the gold standard treatment for anxiety disorders.
-Here’s how CBT actually works, what the research says, and how to start using it yourself.
+Cognitive behavioural therapy is the first-line treatment for anxiety disorders.
+How CBT works, what the research says and how to start using it on your own.

 By the MoodFire Editorial Team